texas-mcallen-mission/key-indicator-system/docs/CI-setup.md

 ## Step 1: Set up secrets

-*This has to be done from the `tmm-dev`account because it has ownership of the repository.*
+*This has to be done from an account that can access & modify repository secrets.*

 1. In the `key-indicator-system` respository, go to Settings > Secrets > Actions
 2. Click `New repository secret`